MJoseph1234/arcana/arcana/docs/Arcana.md

  - [x] use settings.py directories
  - [ ] enable customizing themes
  - [ ] site-specific extensions/markdown parsers
-    - [ ] improve the markdown parser/webpage builder
-    	- [ ] each entry could be a div, which will make it easier to Favorite things later on
-    	- [ ] parser generates entire site (with TOC), removing javascript dependencies on jquery and tocify.js
-    		- this will mean quicker loading, since we won't have tocify.js generating DOM on the fly each time it loads
-         - I think this can be done with a custom extension to the Python-Markdown library.
-         - See the [[https://github.com/aleray/mdx_outline|outline]] extension for how to wrap secitons in \<div\>s
-         - then we need a part to store each header/subheader
-         - then a way to pass back the nested list of header/subheaders (see the meta extension for an example of getting this)
  - [x] markdown metadata extension to customize pages (like getting About page right aligned)
  - [ ] refactor the templater code so it uses settings
  	- [ ] can pull files from {% static block %} using settings.static
  - [x] refactor SiteGenerator so that it's more like a class representing Site, with a generate function.
  - [ ] autoreloader to automatically update HTML files if markdown files are updated.
    - [x] monitor for changes in existing md files
    - [ ] monitor for added or removed markdown files